 No doubt!
-SEO can be technical in some aspects but it doesn’t have to be, you just need to understand the “basics of WordPress SEO” that can boost up a noticeable traffic towards your website/blog.
+SEO can be technical in some aspects but it doesn’t have to be, you just need to understand the “basics of WordPress SEO” that can boost up noticeable traffic towards your website/blog.

-Don’t worry, if you are not a tech genius to use the following rules and techniques to your WordPress website.
+Don’t worry, if you are not a tech genius to use the following rules and techniques for your WordPress website.
 These are simple and tricky to drive tons of traffic to your fresh blog post.